dfelinto/blender-manual/manual/render/cycles/object_settings/object_data.rst

 Each object has its own motion blur settings along with the :doc:`Scene Level Motion Blur </render/cycles/render_settings/motion_blur>` These settings can be found in the Object Properties tab of the Properties.

+.. _bpy.types.CyclesObjectSettings.motion_steps:

 Steps
    Controls accuracy of deformation motion blur, more steps uses more memory.
    The actual number of time steps is :math:`2^{steps -1}`.

+.. _bpy.types.CyclesObjectSettings.use_deform_motion:

 Deformation
    Enables motion blur for deformed meshes such as animated characters, including hair.